aepton/backcountry/README.md

 ## Output

-The [/output](/output/) folder in this repo contains the results for a variety of "backcountry" definitions:
+After running the `run_analysis.sh` script, the [/output](/output/) folder in this repo contains the results for a variety of "backcountry" definitions:

 * X_mile_backcountry_trails.geojson: all trail segments that meet our definition
 * X_mile_buffer.geojson: an artifact we generate containing the buffer from all the roads and railways, useful for visualization and debugging, but pretty ugly and unusable
 * X_mile_buffer.dbf/prj/shp/shx: the various components of the shapefile version of X_mile_buffer.geojson, a much more usable (because smaller) but still ugly and unusable artifact
 * X_mile_output.txt: the output from running this job for the given backcountry definition.
 Mostly interesting because it contains an ordered list of trails by how long they spend in the backcountry.

 ## Backcountry distance